Cyber Security Headlines – May 6, 2022

 Thailand and Hong Kong Banks used most in BEC

-The FBI has warned that fraudsters have tried to steal over $43bn via business email compromise (BEC) attacks over the past six years, with Asian banks the primary recipients of stolen funds.
+According to the FBI, fraudsters “have tried to steal over $43bn via business email compromise (BEC) attacks over the past six years, with Asian banks the primary recipients of stolen funds.”
 The scam has grown to impact not only large enterprises but also SMBs and even personal transactions, the Bureau claimed with real losses and attempted heists rising particularly fast over the course of the pandemic.
 Scams have been reported in all 50 states, and 177 countries worldwide and although 140 countries have received stolen funds, banks in Thailand and Hong Kong were the most common destinations last year, followed by China came in third, Mexico and Singapore.

 (InfoSecurity)